 Some reports of cracked and bent units that were taken care of by the manufacturer.

 Average drawing surface size with dimensions roughly equal to A4 size paper.
-Very thin light box at about 0.19", so you can easily carry it with you wherever you need to use it.
+Very (about 0.19 inch) thin, so you can easily carry it with you wherever you need to use it.
 Runs on a USB connection, and the cord is included.
 Very easy to use, as it doesn't have any extra features.

 No instructions.
-Uses a diffusing layer that may dim the light too much for some applications.
+Uses a diffusing layer that may dim the illumination too much for some applications.

-You have plenty to consider before you choose a light box tracer, though.
-You need to decide what size you require, how bright it should be, and what power source you want, among other factors.
+You have plenty to consider before you choose a light box tracer, though, including what size you require, how bright the light should be, and what power source you want, among other factors.